hongseok-yang/graduatePL19/README.md

    2. Deadline: __**midnight of the 9th of December in 2019 (Monday).**__
    3. References:
       1. Francois Pottier, [A Modern Eye on ML Type Inference](http://cristal.inria.fr/~fpottier/publis/fpottier-appsem-2005.pdf), September, 2005.
+      2. Luis Damas and Robin Milner, [Principal Type-Schemes for Functional Programs](https://dl.acm.org/citation.cfm?id=582176), POPL 1982.
-      2. Francois Pottier and Didier Remy, [The Essence of ML Type Inference](http://gallium.inria.fr/~fpottier/publis/emlti-final.pdf), Chapter 10, Advanced Topics in Types and Programming Languages.
+      3. (Optional) Francois Pottier and Didier Remy, [The Essence of ML Type Inference](http://gallium.inria.fr/~fpottier/publis/emlti-final.pdf), Chapter 10, Advanced Topics in Types and Programming Languages.
 An extended version of the paper and a prototype implementation are available [here](http://cristal.inria.fr/attapl/).
-      3. Luis Damas and Robin Milner, [Principal Type-Schemes for Functional Programs](https://dl.acm.org/citation.cfm?id=582176), POPL 1982.
 4. A review should have three pages or less.